Eystein Meyla: Biography

 In January 1177, the Birkebeiners met a crushing defeat at the Battle of Re in Vestfold.
-Eystein escaped the battle alive, but was killed by a farmer when he tried to ask for grið.
+Eystein escaped the battle alive, but was killed by a farmer when he tried to ask for grið (mercy).
 The battle was the last one mentioned in Heimskringla by Snorri Sturluson.
 Sverre Sigurdsson became the Birkebeiners’ next leader.
 As King Sverre I, he would rule as king of Norway from 1184 until his death in 1202.

 Historic overview

 In the period of civil wars, it was usual for several royal sons to war against each other over power in Norway.
 The civil war era of Norwegian history lasted from 1130 to 1240.
 During this period there were several interlocked conflicts of varying scale and intensity.
 The background for these conflicts were the unclear Norwegian succession laws, social conditions and the struggle between Church and King.
 There were then two main parties, firstly known by varying names or no names at all, but finally condensed into parties of Bagler and Birkebeiner.
 The rallying point regularly was a royal son, who was set up as the head figure of the party in question, to oppose the rule of king from the contesting party.